apify/actor-whitepaper/pages/ACTOR.md

 - `env` was renamed to `environmentVariables` for more clarity.
 - TODO: `datasetSchema` and `keyValueStoreSchema` link to the schema objects required by the actor

+- TODO: Maybe we can skip `formatVersion` altogether and be backward-compatible like package.json.
+  It would be easier for developers.
+Let's keep it for now, we can remove it later.